HerbertKoelman/cpp-atmi/README.md

 ATMI, for Application-to-Transaction Monitor Interface, is the main API for the Tuxedo system.
 It includes transaction management functions (routines, verbs); request/response, conversational, queuing, and publish-and-subscribe message-handling functions; service interface functions; and buffer management functions for distributed application communication.

 -------------------------------------------------------------------
- ATMI++ is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+ ATMI++ is free software, you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.